code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 To create a Spring Batch Tasklet you need to implement the `Tasklet` interface.

 Let's start by creating a `FileDeletingTasklet` that will delete all files in a directory.
 Add the `execute()` method that loops over the available files and tries to delete them.
-When all files are deleted we return the <var>FINISHED</var> status so that the `Step` finishes.
+When all files are deleted we return the <var>FINISHED</var> status so that the calling `Step` can finish.

 We add a `setDirectory()` method that allows configuring the directory that needs to be cleaned.